 So you moved to NYC, survived a seemingly never-ending chilly winter and are now looking for respite from the sweltering heat and humidity of a New York summer.
 Are you wondering where to find a swimming pool in NYC?
 Read on to find out more about indoor and outdoor swimming pools in NYC.

-NYC Parks free outdoor swimming pools – open until September 9, 2018.
+NYC Parks free outdoor swimming pools – Open in 2022 from June 28th from 11am to 7pm daily.
 Be sure to familarize yourself with the “know before you go” information on this site, as the NYC pools have very strict rules for entry, such as the mandatory requirement to bring a suitable padlock for storing your items in the locker.